oktadev/okta-blog/_source/_posts/2022-06-14-secure-databases-dotnet.md

 by: contractor
 communities: [.net]
 description: "Learn how Cosmos DB helps protect data at rest and how to remove sensitive personally identifiable information (PII) from data you intend to store in Cosmos DB."
-tags: [.net, aspnet-core, cosmos-db, azure]
+tags: [dotnet, aspnet-core, dotnet-core, cosmos-db, azure]
 tweets:
 - "Learn how to build an ASP.NET Core web application that accepts a CSV file, then secure the data to protect your users' PII 😎 #cosmosDB #.NET6"

 - "Build an ASP.NET Core web application on .NET 6 with Azure Cosmos DB.
 Serverless.
 Scalable.
 Secure."
 - ""
-image:
+image: blog/featured/okta-dotnet-sql-closeup.jpg
 type: conversion
 ---